CLIMATE CHANGE DIPLOMA 340: Blended Online—Live Training Program

 - develop a long-term project management plan for community use

-The training will have both English and Spanish sections.
 This is a blended learning workshop.
-During the optional weekend prior to the five day workshop, guided by CSDi staff, you will conduct needs assessments with a local community in Guatemala—or in the country where you work—in preparation for the workshop.
+During the optional weekend prior to the five day workshop, guided by CSDi staff, you will conduct needs assessments with our local partner—or in the country where you work—in preparation for the workshop.
 You will spend five days developing and fine-tuning a project that will address the specific context that your community faces.
-As a bonus, at the end of the live workshop, upon returning home, you will return to work with your community—and launch your project's implementation— all under the continuing support and guidance of your CSDi workshop leader.
+At the end of the live workshop, upon returning home, enroll in OL 343 and OL 344.
+Then return to work with your community—and launch your project’s implementation— all under the continuing support and guidance of your CSDi workshop leader.

 • we will provide a library of links to resources for the different challenges that you’re likely to encounter: scientific studies, manuals, field guides, and community capacity building resources.
 Course participants’ projects have included 270 different kinds of solution oriented activities.